 The most famous of the islands just off Helsinki’s harbour is Suomenlinna, a fortress island with several museums, historic sights and a community of 800 residents.
 In summer, Suomenlinna becomes a popular destination for young people, who take advantage of the 24 hour ferries and organise ‘secret’ parties on the meadows between one fortified tower and another – think cans of Karhu beer and music blaring from iPhone speakers.

 The museums are wonderful year-round; wandering around Suomenlinna in winter, between snow-blanketed meadows and the frozen sea, was simply magical.
 There was barely a soul around, and no sound other than our boots crunching the snow.
-Here’s our Suomenlinna in Two Seasons post, if you want to know more about the island in summer and winter.
+Don’t miss heading to Suomenlinna if you’re visiting Helsinki in winter!

 During his first winter visit to Helsinki, Nick had the chance to take a helicopter tour over the city.
 You can imagine how envious I was, right?
 Flying over one of the most beautiful cities in Europe, on a helicopter (a kind of transport that, to date, I haven’t yet experienced!) at sunrise… Amazing, right?
 Well, take a look at these pictures and I’m sure you’ll agree!